FinancialModelingPrep/API3-integration/README.md

     statements or information, which speak as of their respective dates.
 I'd now like to turn the call over to Tim for introductory remarks.
     Tim Cook: Thanks, Tejas.
 Good afternoon, everyone.
 Thanks for joining the call today.
 Before we begin, I joined the many millions across this country in mourning and memorialize Congressman John Lewis, who was laid to rest earlier today.
-We've lost a hero who walked among us, a leader in the truest sense who urged this country to aim higher and be better until the very end" ...
+We've lost a hero who walked among us, a leader in the truest sense who urged this country to aim higher and be better until the very end", ...
   }
 ]
 ```